Tuesday, September 29, 2015, 2:00pm EDT / 11:00am PDT

 A recording of this presentation is available here.

-Slated for publication in the September GIA Reader, the 2014 edition of GIA’s annual Arts Funding Snapshot will include “Foundation Grants to Arts and Culture 2012,” based on Foundation Center data, and “Public Funding for the Arts: 2014 Update,” prepared by the National Assembly of State Art Agencies.
+Slated for publication in the Winter edition of GIA Reader, the 2015 edition of GIA’s annual Arts Funding Snapshot will include “Foundation Grants to Arts and Culture 2013,” based on the most recent completed year of Foundation Center data, and “Public Funding for the Arts: 2015 Update,” prepared by the National Assembly of State Art Agencies.
 Join representatives of these organizations for a summary of key findings, as well as insight into what these findings reveal about the current arts grantmaking environment.